Tag: reconciliation

 It apparently made such an impression that we read in Lamentations about the mocking.
 The descendants of Esau will soon switch places with the Jews as the disgraced ones.

 It can be amazing what a family can do to each other.
-A place that is supposed to be built on that destroys spirits and hearts.
-It seems that on the surface Esau and Jacob were reconciled, but that the discord was passed down to future generations.
+A place that is supposed to be built on love that destroys spirits and hearts.
+It seems that on the surface Esau and Jacob were reconciled, but that the discord was passed down to generations.

 When we look at the world around us, we ought to be asking, what kind of relations are we passing down?
 In the US, we often look at tribal conflicts that are generations old.
 We even mock (mostly) the historic rivalry between the Hatfields and the McCoy.